lamhq/tech-notes/pages/software-engineering/design/ood.md

 # Object-oriented Design

-## Goals
+## Goal

-Build software so that we can make changes with the least possible impact on the existing code (less time reworking code, fewer bugs).
+The goals of Object-oriented Design is to build software so that we can make changes with the least possible impact on the existing code.
+Less time reworking code, fewer bugs.